jstormes/php-docker-quickstart/README.md

 ### Debugging with PhpStorm and xDebug Helper browser Extension

-To debug PHP code with PhpStorm, you need to install the xDebug Helper Extension.
+To debug PHP web code with PhpStorm, you need to install the xDebug Helper Extension.

 [https://chromewebstore.google.com/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?hl=en]